Space Cadets Pitch Night Returns for 2022

 During the Space Cadets Pitch Night, AJ discussed the growing need for mental health support for young people.
 He introduced his mental health app and website idea, Mynd.
 Teens dealing with mental illness and issues can get the support and information they need through the Mynd app.
 It aims to provide young people with a better understanding of their mental health and of the mental health of those around them.

-Chili and Sophia’s team pitched G Free Ease, an easy-to-use app that allows users to easily locate restaurants and cafes that serve gluten-free food.
+Chili and Sophia’s team pitched G Free Ease.
+Their idea is an easy-to-use app that allows users to easily locate restaurants and cafes that serve gluten-free food.
 It is rooted in the need of people suffering from gluten sensitivity or coeliac disease to find restaurants that not only provide gluten-free offerings but ensure no cross contamination occurs in their gluten-free meals.

 Evie talked about her mission to raise awareness about the importance of human rights through Gaia Project United.
 Her website aims to educate and inform people about the five primary issues of human rights– gender inequality, child labour, racism, homophobia and ableism.
 Her vision is for this project to evolve into charity.